ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 `wsgi_daemon_process_options` is optional and defaults to 'undef'.

-`wsgi_process_group` sets the group ID the virtual host will run under.
+`wsgi_process_group` sets the group ID the virtual host runs under.
 Defaults to 'undef'.

 `wsgi_script_aliases` requires a hash of web paths to filesystem .wsgi paths.
 Defaults to 'undef'.

 `wsgi_pass_authorization` the WSGI application handles authorisation instead of Apache when set to 'On'.
 For more information see [here] (http://modwsgi.readthedocs.org/en/latest/configuration-directives/WSGIPassAuthorization.html).
-Defaults to 'undef' where apache will set the defaults setting to 'Off'.
+Defaults to 'undef' where apache sets the defaults setting to 'Off'.

+`wsgi_chunked_request` enables support for chunked requests.
+Defaults to 'undef'.

 To set up a virtual host with WSGI